Stevens-Mark/NotFlix/README.md

 - This is a project that I am still in the process of "completing" (saying that, I think one could do this project forever, adding new features all the time)...
 - More to be added......

+## Credits
+Credit for the original code for the "Notflix" intro go to - [Claudio Bonfait](https://codepen.io/claudio_bonfati/pen/mdryxPv)

+Credit for the "Notflix" intro sound goes to - [Davide Mandelli, Th3Wall](https://github.com/Th3Wall)

 <p align="center">
   <img src="/src/assets/images/notflixLogo.png" />